Ease Your Life By Knowing The Best Types of Knife Cuts

 Oblique Cut:

-As the term we know it, oblique is cutting at an angle.
 Oblique cuts involve slicing vegetables at a sharp angle while rolling them, resulting in irregularly shaped pieces.
-This technique is used to add visual interest and varied textures to dishes.
+This technique adds visual interest and varied textures to dishes.

 • Technique: Roll and slice at an angle.